 Phase III

 Rules and Regulations.
-The Regime Declarations are really an intricate form of a deed, transferrring the underlying real estate into specific units, garages, common areas and in some cases commercial areas.
-That Regime Declaration also has a section called "RULES AND REGULATIONS" that address some of the procedural and substantive terms of our "co-ownership."
+The Regime Declarations are really an intricate form of a deed, transferring the underlying real estate into specific units, garages, common areas, and in some cases, commercial areas.
+That Regime Declaration also has a section called "RULES AND REGULATIONS" that addresses some of the procedural and substantive terms of our "co-ownership."
 For example, it defines the Vigilance Committee and what is assigned to an "Administrator" and how budgets and dues are handled.
 It limits the uses of the units, garages and common areas, e.g., pet rules or not allowing commercial activity.

 In Canada and the USA, these "Rules and Regulations" are sometimes called "CC&Rs" or "By-laws."
 We refer to them simply as "Regulations" in order to separate them from the Administrator’s Rules, discussed below and which we refer to as the "Rules."